Trope guide

 What makes a romantasy romance forbidden?

-The couple cannot simply choose each other without consequences.
-The barrier might be political, magical, social, species-based, or tied to duty and survival.
+The couple cannot choose each other without real consequences.
+The barrier might be political, magical, religious, social, species-based, or tied to survival.

-Start with The Crimson Moth for witch-hunter tension, The Bridge Kingdom for political betrayal and duty, or Blood and Ash for a bigger forbidden-knowledge fantasy-romance universe.
+Start with The Crimson Moth for witch-hunter tension, The Bridge Kingdom for political betrayal, or Blood and Ash for a larger secret-heavy universe.

 Is forbidden romance always dark?